3 months Premium FREE

 📊 Strategy Analysis

-- • P/FFO of 14.27x sits comfortably within the 12-15x fair value range for premium infrastructure/utility assets, reflecting true cash-generation power better than the 23.66x GAAP P/E.
+- • Fairly valued on a cash-flow basis with a P/FFO of 13.35x, which sits comfortably within the 12-15x fair value range for premium utility assets.

 ⚠ What to Watch

-- • Trailing dividend yield of 2.45% falls below the strategy's strict 3% minimum threshold for initiating new positions.
+- • Trailing dividend yield of 2.69% falls short of the strategy's strict 3% minimum threshold for initiating new positions.

 📊 Historical Trends (10 Years)